Halfeld/website/resume.md

 Still in the Horizon Four, I had a bigger challenge, managing a team with the technologies I mentioned before, and linking time with my work at Furniture.
 Yes, here I learned a lot about people and how they work

-2017/08 - Until now - Community Manager JavaScript São Paulo - <https://www.meetup.com/Javascript-SP/>
+2017/08 - Until now - Co-Organizer JavaScript São Paulo - <https://www.meetup.com/Javascript-SP/>
 Nonprofit work to organize the JavaScript developer community of São Paulo.

-2017/07 - Until now - Community Manager Vue.js São Paulo - <https://www.meetup.com/VueJS-SP/>
+2017/07 - Until now - Organizer Vue.js São Paulo - <https://www.meetup.com/VueJS-SP/>
 Nonprofit work to organize the Vue.js developer community of São Paulo.

 2017/03 - 2017/07 - Full Stack Developer - <http://horizonfour.com.br/>